Storm Dennis swept across the UK on Sunday causing damage to roads and rail networks, and widespread flooding.

 If an employee can’t get to work

-If disciplinary issues arise due to an employee being unable to get to work (for example, if it is part of a similar pattern of non-attendance or you suspect they simply chose not to come in), it is important to follow a fair procedure when tackling the issue, as you would with any disciplinary matter.
+If disciplinary issues arise due to an employee being unable to get to work (for example, if it is part of a similar pattern of non-attendance or you suspect they simply chose not to come in), it is important that employers follow a fair procedure when tackling the issue, as they would with any disciplinary matter.

 If the office is closed

-Some employment contracts do however contain a temporary ‘lay-off’ clause - if this is the case, you can refuse to pay full pay to employees for a limited time and for days when the workplace is not open.
+Some employment contracts do however contain a temporary ‘lay-off’ clause - if this is the case, employers can refuse to pay full-pay to employees for a limited time and for days when the workplace is not open.

-As travel disruption is likely to occur reliably year after year, it is recommended that you put a policy in place covering what is expected of employees if the weather prevents them from getting to work and at relevant times of year dust off the policy and remind employees of what it contains.
+As travel disruption is likely to occur reliably year after year, it is recommended that employers put a policy in place covering what is expected of employees if the weather prevents them from getting to work and at relevant times of year dust-off the policy and remind employees of what it contains.
 This will ensure that there is no confusion regarding non-attendance and how it will be treated during bad weather.

-If your business suffers particularly from widespread travel issues or is particularly exposed in poor weather conditions you may wish to consider a policy of allowing working from home or other off-site alternatives if the nature of the work allows it.
+If a business suffers particularly from widespread travel issues or is particularly exposed in poor weather conditions they may wish to consider a policy of allowing working from home or other off-site alternatives if the nature of the work allows it.